 13. Then add 2 tablespoons of the soaked sabja seeds.

 14. Add 2 to 3 tablespoons of the falooda sev.
-After adding falooda sev, you can add some cubes or chunks of jelly/jello if you are using it.
+After adding the sev, you can add some cubes or chunks of jelly/jello if you are using it.

-15. Add about 1 cup chilled milk in a slow stream taking care that the milk does not mix with the rose syrup and the sabja seeds.
+15. Add about 1 cup cold or chilled milk in a slow stream taking care that the milk does not mix with the rose syrup and the sabja seeds.

-The layers have to be visible and that is what makes the falooda visually appealing.
+The layers have to be visible and that is what makes this drink visually appealing.